Quick start: `substitute` for NSE

 value.
 This is where non standard evaluation, or NSE,

-is an important element of
+starts.
+The function substitute is an important element of

 non-standard evaluation.
 For instance, if we consider a

-defined as a <- 5
+defined as a <- 5, then the expression a

-returns 5, and the substitute(a)
+returns 5, and the substitute(a) returns the code to obtain

-the value: a
+the value: a.

-This is the principle teal
+This is the principle teal relies on to:

 - generate expressions.